jfeldman396/QRSubsets/README.md

 Among the quantile-specific acceptable families, we can investigate marginal variable importance across the entire reponse distribution.
-This is done by identifyingcovariates for which the marginal importance is large (\> \$95%) for at least one quantile
+This is done by identifying covariates for which the marginal importance is large (\> 95%) for at least one quantile

 ``` r